A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations

-Note that with Assumption \ref{initialize}, $\underline{A}_s = \overline{A}_s = 0$ for all $s \in \mathcal{S}$ yields the no anticipation baseline.
-Assumption \ref{abounds} defines a general class of assumptions on anticipation that nests several benchmark cases when combined with a parallel trends relaxation: \begin{enumerate} \item The baseline case in which both no anticipation and parallel trends hold; \item No anticipation holds, but parallel trends fails; \item Parallel trends holds in the post-treatment period and (at least some) pre-treatment periods, and anticipation is present; \item Simultaneous relaxations of parallel trends and no anticipation, i.e. $0 \in [\underline{A}_s, \overline{A}_s]$ for all $s \in \mathcal{S}$; and \item Deviations from both parallel trends and no anticipation, where some anticipation is assumed to be present, i.e. $0 \notin [\underline{A}_s, \overline{A}_s]$ for some $s \in \mathcal{S}$. \end{enumerate} While the first three cases have been studied in the prior literature, the last two are new cases studied in this paper.
-The discussion following Theorem \ref{thm:attmultpretrendsa} describes how each case affects the identified set for the $\text{ATT}_{1}$ and Section \ref{subsec:discussion} examines the fifth case in more detail.
+Assumption \ref{abounds} defines a general class of assumptions on anticipation that nests several benchmark cases when combined with a parallel trends relaxation including the baseline case in which both assumptions hold, cases where one assumption holds and other may fail, simultaneous \textit{relaxations} of parallel trends and no anticipation (i.e. $0 \in [\underline{A}_t, \overline{A}_t]$ for all $t \in \mathcal{S}$), and deviations from both parallel trends and no anticipation, where some anticipation is assumed to be present (i.e. $0 \notin [\underline{A}_t, \overline{A}_t]$ for some $t \in \mathcal{S}$).
+The latter two cases are new cases studied in this paper.
+The discussion following Theorem \ref{thm:attmultpretrendsa} describes how each case affects the identified set for the $\text{ATT}_{1}$ and Section \ref{subsec:discussion} examines the last case in more detail.

-Moreover, since the bounds in Assumption \ref{abounds} are allowed to vary across pre-treatment periods, the framework is flexible enough to accommodate simple modeling choices—such as anticipation increasing monotonically as treatment approaches if one is willing to take a stance on the direction of anticipation, monotone anticipation in levels can be imposed by restricting the period-specific bounds on the increments $\varphi_t-\varphi_{t-1}$ to have the appropriate sign.
+Moreover, since the bounds in Assumption \ref{abounds} are allowed to vary across pre-treatment periods, the framework is flexible enough to accommodate simple modeling choices.
+For example, if one is willing to take a stance on the direction of anticipation, monotone anticipation in levels can be imposed by restricting the period-specific bounds on the increments $\varphi_t-\varphi_{t-1}$ to have the appropriate sign.

-For departures from parallel trends, the approach I use is inspired by the bounded variation/relative magnitude bounds approach from \cite{manskipepper2018} and \citet[hereafter RR2023]{rambachanroth} which rests on the premise that the pre-treatment period is informative about the post-treatment period.
-We want to know $\delta_1$, the violation of parallel trends in the post-treatment period.
-There are multiple ways to relate $\{\delta_{s} \}_{s \in \mathcal{S}}$ to $\delta_1$; see RR2023 for examples.
-I use the relative magnitude bounds approach, which specifies the following:
+For departures from parallel trends, the approach I use is inspired by the bounded variation/relative magnitude bounds approach from \cite{manskipepper2018} and \citet[hereafter RR]{rambachanroth} which rests on the premise that the pre-treatment period is informative about the post-treatment period.